bjorneik/bear-crypto/content/posts/introduction-to-modular-arithmetic.md

 $ (67 - 14) \pmod{6} = (67 \pmod{6} - 14 \pmod{6}) \pmod{6} = 1 - 2 \equiv -1 \equiv 5 \pmod{6} $

-It's common to express the result of a modulo $n$ operation with the smallest positive integer, which in all cases will be an integer between $0$ and $ n - 1$ (we will see why very shortly!).
+It's common to express the result of a modulo $n$ operation with the smallest non-negative integer, which in all cases will be an integer between $0$ and $ n - 1$ (we will see why very shortly!).

 ### Multiplication